-To me this is not the question, just as a 95-point rating does not necessarily make me want to drink a glass of wine if the expression of the 89-pointer is the perfect match for my supposedly biased palate.
+To me, this is not the question, just as a 95-point rating doesn’t necessarily make me want to drink a wine if the expression of the 89-pointer is a better match for my palate.

-The question is: Do you like the wines with a cooler expression?
-Or do you prefer the hedonistic and sensual 2019s.
+The question is: Do you like wines with a cooler expression?
+Or do you prefer the hedonistic and sensual 2019s?

 I like both, but several growers seem to prefer the 2020s just now, hence underlining the assertion that this is a very good vintage.

-The somewhat sturdier wines of 2020 are most certainly very exciting in their apparent coolness.
-Will this remain during elevage and bottling?
+The somewhat sturdier wines of 2020 are certainly exciting in their apparent coolness.
+Will this remain through elevage and bottling?
 Time will tell.

-At this early point, my nod goes to the 2019 reds – and the 2020 whites presumably.
-But it is very, very early.
+At this early point, my nod goes to the 2019 reds (call me a hedonist) and the 2020 whites.